The view of Santiago Chile with the Andes Mountain Range in the background.

 Is Santiago Chile worth visiting?
 A panoramic view of the city with the snow capped Andes mountains in the background on a sunny day with clear blue skies

-Reasons To Visit Santiago
+Reasons to Visit Santiago

 Here are my top 13 reasons why Santiago is worth visiting on your next trip to Chile.

-1. It’s Easy To Get To
+1. It’s Easy to Get to

 Is Santiago Chile worth visiting?
 An aerial view of the city with a highway in the middle and the tallest building in South America in the background, and the Andes mountains visible in the distance

-And regardless of where you’re heading to next, Santiago is well-connected to the whole of Chile, and to the rest of South America.
+And, regardless of where you’re heading to next, Santiago is well-connected to the whole of Chile, and to the rest of South America.
 So there will likely be plenty of flights to choose from to your next destination.
 Plus, South American flights to and from Santiago are generally really well priced.

-2. Learn About Chile’s History And Culture
+2. Learn About Chile’s History and Culture

 A grand white building with arched doorways and tall windows, and a fountain with a statue in the centre in-front of the building.
 Clear blue skies are visible in the background.

-And if you’re interested in art, the Chilean National Museum of Fine Arts is worth visiting.
-The museum is a major centre of Chilean and South American art, and is the oldest museum in South America!
-It’s home to a collection of more than 5,000 Chilean and international paintings, sculptures and engravings, which are housed in a beautiful neoclassical and baroque revival style building.
+And, if you’re interested in art, the Chilean National Museum of Fine Arts is worth a visit.
+The museum is a major centre of Chilean and South American art.
+Plus, it’s the oldest museum in South America!

 3. Discover Historical Architecture

-Santiago is home to an array of stunning architecture, historical buildings and important monuments.
+Santiago is home to an array of stunning architecture, historical buildings, and important monuments.
 This is best seen at the Plaza de Armas (the city’s central historic square).

 A grand government building with columns surrounding the entry.
 The square in front of the building is lined with four flags and there are a small group of people walking towards it on the right.

-4. It’s Chile’s Best Destination For Wine Lovers
+4. It’s Chile’s Best Destination for Wine Lovers

 A green vineyard and a white chapel with a red roof in the background on a day with clear blue skies